superpios/node-scorecard/README.md

 **Network intelligence & historical diagnostics for Sentinel dVPN nodes.**

-Most node explorers (SentNodes, suchnode, the official explorer) show you a *snapshot*: is the node active right now, what's its price, how many peers.
-Useful — but they can't tell you the thing that actually matters to a node operator: **how has this node behaved over time, and how does it compare to the rest of the network?**
+The Scorecard answers the question that matters most to a node operator: **how has my node behaved over time, and how does it compare to the rest of the network?**

-The Scorecard fills that gap.
-It samples every node on the network on a schedule, builds a historical record, and turns it into an actionable score, a country ranking, and a node-by-node diagnostic.
+It samples every node on the Sentinel network on a schedule, builds a historical record measured in hundreds of thousands of samples, and turns it into an actionable reliability score, a country ranking, time-series trends, and a node-by-node diagnostic — all from data collected on-device, with no backend.

 ---